Skip to main content

 run

-In this section, you will find: Reference of a Declarative Hook of the run type.
+In this section, you will find a reference for a Declarative Hook of type run.

-Declarative Hooks of the run type are used to execute commands.
+Declarative hooks of type run are used to execute commands.
 Some interesting examples of their use are:

-• Execute commands from some tool that is part of the Plugin;
+• Run commands from a tool that is part of the Plugin;

-• Execute configurations through shell or batch scripts.
+• Apply configuration steps through shell or batch scripts.

-Check below a simple example of a Declarative Hook of the type run:
+The following is a simple example of a Declarative Hook of type run:

 hooks: